 Bentonites and bentonitic clays

-Bentonites are clayey rocks originated in the result of the transform (bentonitization) process of a volcanic glass occurring in the pyroclastic rocks such as tuffs and tuffites.
+Bentonites are clayey rocks originated in the result of the transform (bentonitization) process of a volcanic glass occurring in the pyroclastic sediments such as tuffs and tuffites.
 The bentonites are built mainly of the smectite minerals group (with the minimum montmorillonite content of 75%) accompanied by other clayey minerals and relicts of a pyroclastic material.
 Related to the bentonites are bentonitic clays containing, along with smectite minerals, the larger amount of other clayey minerals.

-The figure below shows changes in resources and output of bentonites in Poland in the years 1989-2018.
+The figure below shows changes in resources and output of bentonites in Poland in the years 1989-2020.